gioroin02/rn/README.md

 Things to add:

-1. Add strings
+1. Add string operations
-2. Add hashmap
+2. Add hashmap put and remove

 Things to fix: